 In the companies, schemes can be established with contact persons who handle the contact between the Union Representatives and the employees in certain offices and departments.
 These are called Contact Representatives.
-Detailed rules on Contact Representatives' tasks are determined in the individual company agreement.
-Such contact persons should to the greatest possible extent be appointed among the Safety Representatives to avoid duplicate processing of matters that may lie within both the Working Environment Act and the rules of the Collective Agreements.
+Detailed rules on Contact Representatives' tasks are determined in the company-level agreement.